RetroReversing/retroReversing/categories/misc/Magazines.md

 Title | Publisher | Notes
 ---|---|---
-Develop | NewBayMedia | UK Magazine which was published from August 1996 Until November 2017 Game Developer | UBM Tech | US Magazine which was published from March 1994 until July 2013 GameMaker | Future Publishing | UK magazine dedicated to Game Modding and Development.
+Develop | NewBayMedia | UK Magazine which was published from August 1996 Until November 2017 Game Developer | UBM Tech | US Magazine which was published from March 1994 until July 2013 - Note that the free pdfs online do not have the full content such as adverts inside
+GameMaker | Future Publishing | UK magazine dedicated to Game Modding and Development.
 Only 1 issue was published in October 2003 before it became a supplement for the **PC Format** magazine (which also didn't last long)
 Journal of Computer Game Design | Self Published | From June 1987 until 1993 when it rebranded to Interactive Entertainment Design
 Wireframe | Raspberry Pi Press | From November 2018 and lasted until January 2023 (70 issues)